Yes, those are pancakes in that picture. Want to know how to produce pancakes

 3. Hard-Boiled Eggs.
 Not that they take a ton of time (here's the best method), but if you make a few on a Sunday night, you only have to peel them in the morning, and that takes what, 20 seconds?
 You can slice one onto toast, although I recommend letting a toddler bite into a whole one.
 The slipperiness of it is fun, and somehow finding the yolk is a surprise every time.

 4. Banana Slices with Peanut Butter.
 Lay out banana slices and top each with a little dab of peanut butter.
 Protein-packed, sweet, and quick.
 For an older kid, you can use the slices to make the first letter of his name.

 5. Toast with Cream Cheese and Jelly.
 Most kids like toast with jelly, but jelly alone doesn't offer a ton of nutritional benefits.
 Cream cheese and jelly is an underrated combo, and the cream cheese adds a little protein and calcium.
 You can swirl it if you have time.

-What are your favorite quick breakfasts for kids?Related: 10 Make Ahead Breakfasts to Start Your Day Off Right
+: 10 Make Ahead Breakfasts to Start Your Day Off Right

 (Images: Tammy Everts; Faith Durand)